Technical evaluation No credit card for test key No document upload

 Seal a document

 Run a seal operation using your test key and verify your output PDF is generated without uploading source documents.
+Web sealing keeps the PDF in the browser the entire time.

 Step 6